 PREPARING TO GO

-Please note that it is your responsibility to obtain any travel documents and verifying entry requirements for each country of travel on your program, including any required vaccinations.
+It’s always wise to verify the entry requirements for each country of travel on your program, including any required vaccinations.
 For more information on countries requiring visas for U.S. persons, please refer to the U.S. Department of State website: travel.state.gov.

 Though it is not a requirement, many students bring a laptop or tablet with them.
 It can be quite useful for the language study module of your program.
 Most students also bring their cell phones, but they usually avoid expensive international calling and data fees by either pre-buying international plans through their carriers, or purchasing prepaid cards.

 There are no set rules.
 In fact, this tends to be a highly individual decision.
-It all depends on how independent you want your gap experience to be.
+It all depends on how independent you want your EF Gap experience to be.
 Most participants decide to limit contact with their families to a weekly email, Skype or phone call.
 (In fact, we recommend a scheduled weekly check-in as a way of avoiding any needless worry.)
 The rest of the time, our students usually try to immerse themselves in the local culture, navigate their new life on their own, and make all their own decisions.
 Remember: you're never alone.
-EF advisors and staff are always nearby to offer advice and support.
+EF staff are always nearby to offer advice and support.

 We discourage visits from family members while you're on our program.
 To get the most out of your experience, it's always best to immerse yourself in it completely.
 Plus every module of your program is thoughtfully planned to maximize the time you're studying or serving or interning.
 So there's very little time when a family visit might make sense.
 It's far better for gap year students to use their winter break for catching up with family and friends.